 Receive the purchase order and post the receiopt to fulfill the line items on your sales document.

 To create a return from a posted invoice, select Return Document from the More dropdown in the upper right-hand corner of your invoice.

 Note: When a return is created in SalesPad Cloud, if money is going back to the customer, a refund receipt will be created in QuickBooks Online when the return is posted in SalesPad Cloud.
 If a return is created in SalesPad Cloud and the money is not going back to the customer, a credit memo is created in QuickBooks Online when the return is posted in SalesPad Cloud.
 Refunds created in SalesPad Cloud are created as refund receipts in QuickBooks Online.

 Indicate the quantity you want to return in the Return Items window.
 To override the unit price, enter the new unit price in the Unit Price Override column.
 Select a Reason for your return from the Reason dropdown, and the Return Type in the Return Type dropdown (to review how to create different Return/Sales Document Types, please visit our Sales Document Type documentation).
-To add a shipping charge, check the Return Shipping Amount box below the Return Type dropdown and enter a shipping amount in the box below.
+Enter any discount amount or percentage in the appriate fields, and, to add a shipping charge, check the Return Shipping Amount box below the Return Type dropdown and enter a shipping amount in the box below.
 Record any notes you want associated with the return in the Return Notes field below the Return Shipping Amount field.

 If you've selected a reason for the return, make sure you click the Apply Reason button to apply the reason to the return.

 Click Create Return in the lower right-hand corner to create your return.